 Goshen College is one of the top undergraduate theater programs in Indiana, offering:

-Access to professional stage management, lighting, sound, and sets
+Access to professional development opportunities in stage management, lighting, costumes, scenery and sound

-A curriculum that balances creative expression with critical thinking
+A curriculum balancing creative expression with critical thinking

 Small class sizes and individualized attention from Theater Department faculty

 A supportive community of Theater majors, minors, and alumni

 Create Art to Entertain and Inspire

 Theater at Goshen College is about so much more than just entertainment.
 It is about a chance to inspire, think deeply about the human experience, and learn how influential art can be.

 As a theater major, you will explore acting, design, dramatic literature, playwriting, voice, and movement, in addition to studying theater history and theory.
 GC’s theatre major program emphasizes a multidisciplinary education so that you can augment your theatrical knowledge and skills with courses in art, music, communication, history, English, and foreign languages.

 Hands-On Experience on Stage and Behind the Scenes

 As with other majors at GC, we believe in a hands-on, experiential learning approach to theater.
 So, in addition to taking classes, theater students also get a wealth of real-world experiences.